thompcd/londonsquared/design-process.md

 ## The thinking behind London Squared

 ### Future Cities Catapult
    [Future Cities Catapult](https://futurecities.catapult.org.uk) has many programmes that require data analysis.
 London Squared came out of a partnership between us to develop product ideas that would help them and their network — anyone working in this field who wanted to create, use, and share data better.
-Key to this was the ability to compare data across the city’s 32 boroughs (33 if you include The City of London, not officially a borough).
+Key to this was the ability to compare data across the city’s 32 boroughs (33 if you include The Downtown, not officially a borough).
 Unfortunately at the moment the only way of doing that spatially was to use a geographical map ...

 ### The Trouble With Data Maps